Carlsbad Modification Lawyers

 So, you survived the emotional and complex process of completing your divorce case.
 You have final orders on all issues – some issues settled, perhaps some issues were decided by the judge, but you got through it, and you have a divorce judgment in your hands.
 You’re done with family court, right?
 Not necessarily.

 The family court retains jurisdiction over many of the issues related to your recently dissolved marital relationship and may need to be called upon in the future if a modification to your existing divorce judgment is needed.
-You can seek a modification of a child custody and visitation order at any time.
+Courts evaluate modification requests by prioritizing the child’s best interests and considering whether there has been a significant change in circumstances.
+A person, such as you or your former spouse, can seek a modification of a child custody and visitation order at any time.
+When a modification is requested, a hearing will be scheduled by the court, and you must provide proof to support your request.
 If that’s something you’d like to do now, contact us at Griffith Young for help.

 What Can Be Modified In A Court-Ordered Divorce Judgement

-After a divorce has been finalized, either party can request that the family court make additional orders on the following issues:
+After a divorce has been finalized, either party can request that the family court make additional orders on the following issues.
+There are common reasons for seeking modifications, such as changes in financial status, relocation, or concerns about the child’s welfare:

 - Modification of child support and additional orders related to the support of children, such as payment of medical expenses, school-related expenses, child care, and extracurricular expenses